ethstorage/pm/dev-guide.md

    --rerun-fails=2
 ```

-After the tests have finished, check the console for any errors or failures.
-A successful result should look like this:
+After completion, check the console for any errors or failures.
+A successful result should appear as follows:

 ```bash
 DONE 8567 tests, 95 skipped in 189.396s